Ice and Snow Plan

 - Traffic volumes

-- Snow and Ice Control operations will be performed along designated snow routes as snowfall occurs.
+- Ice and Snow Control operations will be performed along designated snow routes as snowfall occurs.
 Priorities may be altered to address specific problem areas.
 Streets that are not designated snow routes will not be plowed, sanded or deiced unless specifically requested by the police or fire emergency.